Quickstart

 npm run dev:zero-cache

-In a final terminal, start the UI:
+In a final terminal, start the application:

 cd hello-zero